 In this tutorial, you will learn how to apply a highlight using foil wraps.
 This video was provided by Mrs. Zahra Karimi.
-To join our classes, please contact us at 09194399951 or 09016079199.

 As you can see, the concept of hair separation in highlights is almost the same as Ombre.
 We have to separate the hair from the arch of the eyebrows in the form of a square.
 We’ve also separated the hair on the side of the ears on both sides.
 On the back, we’ve separated the hair into two parts.
 We could have separated the hair in one part but we did this because the back of the head was wide.

 You can either have your highlights in a linear and even look where they are mirroring each other, or we can do them thin and erratic or thick and erratic.
 As I mentioned before, a linear highlight is a type of highlight, which is ordered and symmetrical.
 This symmetry and order only apply to the crown of the hair.
 For behind the head and on the sides of the head, we still use the same asymmetric or non-linear technique.

 Let’s start sectioning the hair from the side of the ear.
 You can also start from the back of the hair, separate the hair, apply your highlight, and foil wraps until you reach the crown, then left, right and then the crown of the hair itself.
 Here, I want to show you this process starting from the front.
 This way you can have a better look at the process.
 For people who are new to this process, I would recommend starting in the front as well.
 I say this because if you are slow at wrapping your foils and the hair reaches the bleaching level you want before you are done wrapping the foil in the back, the hair won’t be damaged.
 You can remove the foil, rinse the hair, tie the hair with hair clips, and then do the highlights in the back with the ease of mind.
 This is the best way for people who are new to this process.